 The Centre for Health and Community Research (CHCR) is a collaborative research group based in the University of Prince Edward Island.
-The CHCR specializes in innovative research to support the healthcare and biotech industries throughout Prince Edward Island and the rest of Canada.
-We are interested in advancing research in areas that are pressing and relevant to the health and biotech industries and regularly develop new projects and collaborations to accomplish this goal.
-We are currently engaged in a variety of ongoing projects within the areas of mental health, data analysis, knowledge translation, and cluster research.
+The CHCR specializes in innovative research which supports the healthcare and biotech industries throughout Prince Edward Island, and the rest of Canada.
+One of the most unique ways that it does this is by including patient-oriented research designs.

 The CHCR is conducting pilot trials of the first online computer program that teaches cognitive behavioural therapy for addictions in Canada.
-Computer Based Training for Cognitive Behavioral Therapy (CBT4CBT), created by our collaborator Dr. Kathleen Carroll from the Yale School of Medicine, offers cognitive behavioural therapy for drug and alcohol abuse via an online platform.
+Computer Based Training for Cognitive Behavioral Therapy (CBT4CBT) was created by our collaborator Dr. Kathleen Carroll from the Yale School of Medicine, and offers cognitive behavioural therapy for drug and alcohol abuse via an online platform.
 CBT4CBT demonstrated excellent results in the United States and the CHCR is currently running trials in remote, rural, and First Nation populations in PEI before expanding the program throughout Canada.

 It is expected that in the upcoming year (2018/2019), the CHCR will use qualitative methods to include citizens from PEI in determining the best way to create a CBT4CBT program that is specifically designed for youth (13-18 years of age).